brianbills21/parse-samples/README.md

 Total Samples: 374371
 ```
 ## Range of values for samples and channels
+Pass a set of ranges to the script for samples and channels
 ```
 ./sample.sh -s 0-9 -c 0-3 samples.bin
                 Ch0     Ch1     Ch2     Ch3